ammolytics/projects/trickler/peripheral/README.md

 # This project has graduated!

-You can the Open Trickler peripheral code at it's new home:
+You find can the Open Trickler peripheral code at it's new home:

 ## [github.com/ammolytics/open-trickler-peripheral](https://github.com/ammolytics/open-trickler-peripheral)